The Cornwall We Want

 Devolution, environmental protection

-by Beatlemaniac, over 4 years ago
+by Beatlemaniac, almost 6 years ago

 Aspirations for Cornwall are pointless without devolution.
 Once again, we have the Liberal Democrat’s in a position of power at Cornwall Council and key independents such as Julian German - but where is our Cornish Assembly?
 I know that there have been various rounds of devolution (the results of which are not really communicated to the people of Cornwall) vbut they have not focused on tax retention or raising powers.